NilPointer-Software/bdfd-wiki/src/resources/developerMode.md

-# Discord's ID System
-Discord's ID System allows bot's to manage and use IDs to get/edit object data (e.g. returning user's name, deleting a role, etc).

-### What's A ID?
-A ID is a Discord object identifier.
-Let's break this down:
-- A 'object' refers to a Discord channel, role, user, server/guild, etc.
-- A 'identifier' (typically called 'ID') refers to the multi-digit number that the object belongs to.
+# Discord Developer Mode
+Discord's Developer Mode allows you to copy IDs, which is what bot use to identify, use, and/or edit Discord users, roles, channels, etc.

 ### Enabling Developer Mode
 In order to access and copy IDs in the Discord client, you must enable developer mode.
 Here's how:

 **Desktop**
 ![ex1](https://user-images.githubusercontent.com/69215413/125985126-43a85702-0dd5-4173-8441-671702d845af.png)

 ![ex2](https://user-images.githubusercontent.com/69215413/125985082-7968aad1-c47e-45cf-8af2-c441420565b8.png)